zellwk/zellwk.com/src/posts/2020-05-27-think-like-a-programmer.md

 1. How do you make this sidebar component accessible to users who have visual disabilities?
 2. How do you make this sidebar component easier to use for people with keyboards?
-3. Can you improve the code in any way?
+3. Can you improve the code in any other way?

 For the third point, if you googled a little further, you may notice there's a `toggle` method that removes a class if it's present.
 If the class isn't present, the `toggle` method adds it for us: